Rob Gronkowski, Antonio Brown, Luke Kuechly Gifted 'Madden 99 Club' Nike Cleats

 Keep working.
 Keep pounding.
 Welcome @LukeKuechly to the @EAMaddenNFL #99Club. https://t.co/a698ooFnPj

 There are seven players who have an overall rating of 99 for this year's edition, including Gronkowski's teammate and reigning NFL MVP Tom Brady.
-The others are Los Angeles Rams defensive end Aaron Donald, Denver Browns linebacker Von Miller and Green Bay Packers quarterback Aaron Rodgers.
+The others are Los Angeles Rams defensive end Aaron Donald, Denver Broncos linebacker Von Miller and Green Bay Packers quarterback Aaron Rodgers.

 Per Owen S. Good of Polygon.com, this year marks the most 99 overall ratings since "Madden NFL 07" also had seven.

-While gamers won't get a pair of specially-made cleats, they can play "Madden NFL 19" when the game hits stands Aug.
+While gamers won't get a pair of specially-made cleats, they can play "Madden NFL 19" when it hits stands Aug.
 10.

 Meet the NFL's Most Underrated Rookie